German destroyer Z2 Georg Thiele: Norwegian Campaign

 The two German destroyers crossed the T of the British flotilla and were able to fire full broadsides at a range of only 4000 m.
-They first engaged the British flagship, HMS Hardy, and badly damaged her.
+They first engaged the British flagship, Hardy, and badly damaged her.
 Both of her forward guns were knocked out and the forward superstructure was set afire.
-Hardy was forced to beach herself lest she sink, and the German ships switched their fire to HMS Havock, the next ship in line.
+Hardy was forced to beach herself lest she sink, and the German ships switched their fire to Havock, the next ship in line.
 Their fire was relatively ineffective, and both sides fired torpedoes without scoring any hits.
 Havock pulled out and dropped to the rear to fight off any pursuit by the ships of the 4th Flotilla.
-This placed HMS Hunter in the lead and she was quickly set on fire by the German ships.

-Thiele is believed to have hit her with a torpedo and she was rammed from behind by HMS Hotspur when the latter ship lost steering control.
+This placed Hunter in the lead and she was quickly set on fire by the German ships.
+Thiele is believed to have hit her with a torpedo and she was rammed from behind by Hotspur when the latter ship lost steering control.
 Hotspur was able to disengage, but Hunter capsized shortly afterwards.
 The three remaining British ships were able to escape from the Germans under the cover of a smoke screen.
 Georg Thiele was hit seven times and badly damaged.
 The British shells knocked out her forward gun and her fire-control equipment, flooded one magazine, started fires, and killed thirteen crewmen.

 On the night of 12/13 April, Commander Erich Bey, the senior surviving German officer, received word to expect an attack the following day by British capital ships escorted by a large number of destroyers and supported by carrier aircraft.
 Thiele, still under repair, had only four usable guns by this time and six remaining torpedoes.
 The battleship Warspite and nine destroyers appeared on 13 April, earlier than Bey had expected, and caught the Germans out of position.
 The five operable destroyers, including Thiele, charged out of Narvik harbor and engaged the British ships without much success.
 Lack of ammunition forced the German ships to retreat to the Rombaksfjorden (the easternmost branch of the Ofotfjord), east of Narvik, where they might attempt to ambush pursuing British destroyers.
 Thiele still had some ammunition and torpedoes left, and took up position at the Straumen narrows with Z18 Hans Lüdemann to give the remaining two destroyers time to scuttle themselves at the head of the fjord.
 The pursuing British destroyers initially engaged Lüdemann, until the ship retreated to the head of the fjord after exhausting all of its ammunition.
 The British destroyers then switched their attentions to Thiele.
 The German ship struck the first blow when one of her torpedoes blew the bow off Eskimo, but the return fire from the British ships started several fires and damaged her so heavily that Korvettenkapitän Max-Eckart Wolff, the ship's captain, ordered her run aground to allow her crew to abandon ship safely.
 Fourteen men were killed during the battle and another 28 wounded.